-This Cranberry Sauce is only THREE ingredients and is the most flavorful fresh sauce recipe for Thanksgiving.
+This Cranberry Sauce recipe has only five ingredients and is the most flavorful fresh sauce recipe for Thanksgiving.
 You’ll never reach for the canned stuff again!

 I have made this for the last three years.
 I have a grown son who eats every can of cranberry jelly he sees and is very fussy.
 It must be jellied.
 I made this recipe and now he only likes my homemade cranberry sauce with whole and pieces of the berry in it.
 Thank you for such an easy and delicious recipe.